Blood (video game): Plot

 Blood takes place in an unspecified time period.
 The various levels contain elements from the 1920s, 1930s, and 1940s, in addition to futuristic and retro-futuristic technologies and a weird West theme.
 Many elements are anachronistic, including weapons and pop-culture references.
 The sequel, Blood II: The Chosen, retroactively dates the game to the year 1928.

 The backstory is not delineated in the game itself, only on the Monolith website and a readme text document.
-The player takes on the role of Caleb, once the supreme commander of a cult called "The Cabal", worshipers of the forgotten god Tchernobog.
+The player takes on the role of Caleb, once the supreme commander of a cult called "The Cabal", followers of the forgotten demon Tchernobog.
 Known as a merciless gunfighter in the late 19th century American West, Caleb joined the Cabal in 1871 after meeting Ophelia Price, a woman whose husband and son may have been murdered by the members of the Cabal; it is implied that she later became Caleb's lover.
 Together they rose to the highest circle of the dark cult, "The Chosen", until all four members of The Chosen were betrayed and killed by Tchernobog for unspecified failures.
 Several years later, Caleb rises from his grave, seeking answers and vengeance.

 In search of the gargoyle Cheogh, one of Tchernobog's minions, Caleb moves to the rail yard and station, where he boards the northbound "Phantom Express".
 He fights off the undead which swarm the train, finally stopping the train by blowing up the locomotive.
 Emerging from the wreckage, cutting through swarms of Cabal loyalists and other creatures, Caleb enters the "Great Temple".
-A teleporter in the temple leads Caleb to Cheogh's altar, where he fights and slays the creature.
+A teleporter in the temple leads Caleb to Cheogh's altar, where he finds Ophelia crucified, and he fights and slays Cheogh.
 Caleb finishes by lighting up Ophelia's funeral pyre to cremate her body.